 Palm oil may revisit July 14 low of 3,489 ringgit

-SINGAPORE: Palm oil may break a support at 3,706 ringgit and fall towards the July 14 low of 3,489 ringgit.
+SINGAPORE: Palm oil may revisit its July 14 low of 3,489 ringgit per tonne, as the bounce from this level has been almost reversed.

 Comments